-What Can a Handyman Do in Gardendale, Alabama?
+What Can a Handyman Do Without a License in Gardendale, Alabama?

 In Gardendale (Jefferson County), most “handyman” work can be done without an Alabama state contractor license if each job stays under Alabama’s contractor threshold and you don’t perform regulated trades (electrical, plumbing, HVAC/gas).
 Even when exempt from a state contractor license, you still typically must hold a Gardendale business license and pull building permits when the scope triggers permitting (structural, mechanical, electrical, plumbing).